cdot/CBOR/README.md

 ## Other Tag Handlers

 You can define your own tags and tag handlers.
 Simply follow the pattern of one of the existing tag handlers.
-If you generate pull request for your new handler, please ensure you provide a mocha test for it and test the interaction with the other handlers.
+If you generate a pull request for your new handler, please ensure you provide a mocha test for it and test the interaction with the other handlers.